-- 1. Providing sufficient funding to cover Lake Patrols from May 15th to September 15th, enforcing no-wake zones, no-wake periods and reducing response time to emergencies.
-Patrols should be on each of the four lakes during weekends and holidays. - 2.
-Participating in the Law Enforcement Aids to Municipalities program under NR 50.13 where applicable.
+- 1. Continue to provide sufficient funding to cover Lake Patrols from May 15th to September 15th, enforcing no-wake zones, no-wake periods and reducing response time to emergencies.
+Patrols should be on each of the four lakes during weekends and holidays. - Fund the Capital Request of the Marine and Trail Enforcement Bureau of the Dane County Sheriff's Department for Dive Team Equipment.
+With over 25,000 registered boats in Dane County, this Department is responsible for yearround patrolling of Dane County lakes, enforcement of all laws pertaining to the lakes, investigation of accidents, and rescue operations. - 3.
+Continue to participate in the Law Enforcement Aids to Municipalities program under NR 50.13 where applicable.